 - Teaching and modeling healthy communication skills, as well as appropriate conflict resolution skills

 - Setting appropriate boundaries and discipline appropriately (no violence, no spanking, no yelling, no withholding affection, and no prolonged punishment)

 What Is the Role of Father and Mother in a Family?

 Keep in mind that a family with a mother and father is not the only type of family where a father figure can be involved in healthy ways.
 Fathers and mothers nowadays tend to share the responsibility of child rearing.
 In terms of specific roles, these will vary greatly depending on each unique family's needs.
 However, in healthy families, ideally both parents are flexible and are able to take on the same roles, while supporting each other as parents and partners.

 What Is the Responsibility of Father and Mother?

 Depending on the family unit, mothers and fathers may trade off in terms of responsibilities, or come up with their own balanced way of splitting the responsibilities.
 When it comes to parenting, ideally both the mother and father have healthy relationships with their child or children and are equally involved in child rearing.

 Importance of Father

 The father figure plays a significant role in affecting the mental and physical health of their child or children.
-Regardless of how the father figure is connected to the child, the most important aspect of the parent-child relationship is the quality of it, and not whether the child and father are blood relatives.
+Regardless of how the father figure is connected to the child or which name for dad they call this parent by, the most important aspect of the parent-child relationship is the quality of it, and not whether the child and father are blood relatives.